The DeVos Family

 The DeVos family purchased the Orlando Magic in September of 1991.
 At that time, family head Rich DeVos stated that the DeVos family is simply the team's current caretaker, making it clear that the real owners of the NBA franchise would continue to be the Central Florida community and the loyal Magic fans.
 Since purchasing the team, the franchise has won five division championships (Atlantic Division: 1994-95, 1995-96; Southeast Division: 2007-08, 2008-09, 2009-10), two Eastern Conference titles (1994-95, 2008-09) and had seven 50-win seasons, including a franchise-record 60 victories in 1995-96.
 The Magic have advanced to the playoffs 14 times during that span, while finishing with a .500 record or better in 16 of the last 24 seasons.

-The acquisition and operation of the Magic is a family affair involving Rich, his wife, Helen, and their four children and spouses: Dick and Betsy DeVos, Dan and Pamella DeVos, Cheri DeVos, and Doug and Maria DeVos.
+The acquisition and operation of the Magic is a family affair involving Rich, and his four children and spouses: Dick and Betsy DeVos, Dan and Pamella DeVos, Cheri DeVos, and Doug and Maria DeVos.

 Although the senior DeVoses have an established residence in southern Florida, the family was introduced to the Central Florida community during Orlando's drive to bring major league baseball to “The City Beautiful.”
 An ensuing relationship was formed between the DeVos family and the city of Orlando.